-JD/MD Degree Program
+JD/MD

-The School of Medicine in collaboration with the School of Law at TTU offers the JD/MD degree program.
+The School of Medicine and the School of Law at TTU offers the JD/MD dual degree program.
 Students complete 78 hours of coursework in the School of Law over the course of two years before entering the first year of the MD curriculum.
 An additional 12 hours of coursework from the MD curriculum completes the 90 credit hour requirement for the JD degree.
-A proposal is currently under consideration in both schools to permit students to complete the coursework form the School of Law after Year 3 of the MD curriculum.
+Students may complete the JD coursework either before matriculating into the medical school or after Year 2 or 3 of the medical school curriculum.

-MD/MPH Program
+MD/MPH

-The MD/MPH program is a four-year joint degree program offered by the School of Medicine and the Graduate School of Biomedical Sciences.
+The MD/MPH program is a four-year dual degree program offered by the School of Medicine and the Graduate School of Biomedical Sciences.
 Students complete the MPH component of the degree at the same time as they are completing the MD degree, although most MPH courses are scheduled at times that do not conflict with MD courses.
 Students in this program can complete years 3 and 4 of the MD curriculum on any TTUHSC SoM campus.